How to Organize Your Messy Kid's Closet

 Messy Kids Need to Start Somewhere

 The closet is the best place for messy kids to start developing their organizational, prioritization, and decision-making skills.
 It's also super-simple to do once you get control of the situation.
-All you need to do is follow the action plan above and repeat it before things start getting out of control once again.
+Fortunately, all you need are the helpful tips above, a little time, and the right storage accessories..

 Best of luck as you work on this with your kiddos.
 Also, as your child gets older and bigger, don't forget to replace some of their old favorites with new sizes.
-Search our store today to see the selection!
+Shop our store day - and add to that not-so-messy closet today!

 Leave a comment